xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 ![Device Function Chain](./images/function_device_chain.png)

-The loader is responsible for dispatching all core and instance extension Vulkan commands to the first entity in the chain.
+The loader is responsible for dispatching all core and instance extension Vulkan functions to the first entity in the call chain.

 ##### Layer Intercept Requirements

- * Layers intercept a Vulkan command by defining a C/C++ function with signature **identical** to the Vulkan API for that command.
+ * Layers intercept a Vulkan function by defining a C/C++ function with signature **identical** to the Vulkan API for that function.
  * A layer **must intercept at least** `vkGetInstanceProcAddr` and `vkCreateInstance`.
-  * Additionally, a layer would also intercept `vkGetDeviceProcAddr` and `vkCreateDevice` to participate in the device chain.
+  * Additionally, a layer would also intercept `vkGetDeviceProcAddr` and `vkCreateDevice` to participate in the device call chain.
- * For any Vulkan command a layer intercepts which has a non-void return value, **an appropriate value must be returned** by the layer intercept function.
+ * For any Vulkan function a layer intercepts which has a non-void return value, **an appropriate value must be returned** by the layer intercept function.
- * Most commands a layer intercepts **should call down the chain** to the corresponding Vulkan command in the next entity.
+ * Most functions a layer intercepts **should call down the chain** to the corresponding Vulkan function in the next entity.
   * The common behavior for a layer is to intercept a call, perform some behavior, then pass it down to the next entity.
     * If you don't pass the information down, undefined behavior may occur.
-    * This is because the command will not be received by layers further down the chain, or any ICDs.
+    * This is because the function will not be received by layers further down the chain, or any ICDs.
-  * Two common commands that may not call down the chain are:
+  * Two common functions that may not call down the chain are:
     * `vkGetInstanceProcAddr`
     * `vkGetDeviceProcAddr`
-    * These functions only call down the chain for Vulkan commands that they do not intercept.
+    * These functions only call down the chain for Vulkan functions that they do not intercept.
- * Layer intercept functions **may insert extra calls** to Vulkan commands in addition to the intercept.
+ * Layer intercept functions **may insert extra calls** to Vulkan functions in addition to the intercept.
   * For example, a layer intercepting `vkQueueSubmit` may want to add a call to `vkQueueWaitIdle` after calling down the chain for `vkQueueSubmit`.
   * This would result in two calls down the chain: First a call down the `vkQueueSubmit` chain, followed by a call down the `vkQueueWaitIdle` chain.
   * Any additional calls inserted by a layer must be on the same chain
-    * If the command is a device command, only other device commands should be added.
+    * If the function is a device function, only other device functions should be added.
-    * Likewise, if the command is an instance command, only other instance commands should be added.
+    * Likewise, if the function is an instance function, only other instance functions should be added.

 ##### Distributed Dispatching Requirements